• PHOTONICS RESEARCH CENTRE

 RESEARCH OBJECTIVE

 The PLC laboratory houses a laser direct writing setup for waveguide fabrication using polymer materials.
 In addition, there are various characterization setups for optical performance measurement of optical planar waveguides.
 One of the research objectives of the laboratory is to develop hybrid waveguides where passive optical waveguides are functionalized with active materials to increase the functionality of a single optical waveguide chip.
-This has led to the development of broadband and high polarization extinction ratio waveguide polarizer, all-optical switches and optical sensors.
+This has led to the development of broadband and high polarization extinction ratio waveguide polarizers, all-optical switches, and optical sensors.

 PLASMONIC